 Existing nuclear reactors consume around 67,500 tons of uranium per year, though The International Atomic Energy Agency (IAEA) estimates that global uranium demand could rise to 79,400 tonnes by 2030 and as high as 112,000 tonnes in 2040 to meet the additional demand for new nuclear power plants.
-Nuclear capacity and uranium demand is much greater now than it was before Fukushima.
-Demand is surging in a global decarbonization drive to fight climate change and a global realignment is underway away from Russia in the nuclear supply chain as sanctions have been imposed and an East/West bifurcated market is emerging as western utilities look for other long term contract sources.
+Nuclear capacity and uranium demand is much greater now than it was before the Fukushima accident in 2011.
+Demand is surging in a global decarbonization drive to fight climate change and uranium will be critical for helping achieve this.
+A global realignment is underway away from Russia in the nuclear supply chain as sanctions have been imposed and an East/West bifurcated market is emerging as western utilities look for other long term contract sources.

 However, on the supply side, world uranium production has significantly declined, due to mine curtailment and over the last two years due to imposed measures to prevent the spread of COVID-19, requiring producers to make spot market purchases to meet contractual obligations.
-The invasion of Ukraine significantly added to the disruption of the global nuclear supply chain and as noted above, will cause a realignment over the next few years.
+The invasion of Ukraine has significantly added to the disruption of the global nuclear supply chain and as noted above, will cause a realignment over the next few years where G7 nations will reduce their reliance on fossil fuels from authoritarian regimes such as Russia.
 The World Nuclear Association (WNA) estimate that production is only meeting 74% of usage requirements and that this supply demand gap will only widen over the next 20 years1.
 The industry trade association noted that "world uranium production dropped considerably from 63,207 tonnes of uranium (tU) in 2016 to 47,731 tU in 2020" with the expectation that the uranium market will remain in worsening deficits (-25mlb annual average).